-This paper presents non-binding guidance for implementing the ecosystem-based approach in the context of maritime spatial planning (MSP) in the Baltic Sea.
-It presents a first step towards a common understanding on how the ecosystem-based approach can be applied in drawing up a spatial plan for a sea area in accordance with spatial planning legislation in force in the Baltic Sea countries.
-The aim is that this document will be tested in practice and, subsequently, amended as may be needed according to experiences gathered.
+This paper puts forward a proposal for a common understanding of the ecosystem-based approach in the context of maritime spatial planning (MSP).
+It presents how the ecosystem-based approach is applied in drawing up a spatial plan for a sea area in accordance with spatial planning legislation in force in the Baltic Sea countries.